checktor/checktor.github.io/projects/app/public/posts/raspberry-pi-nas-server.md

 sudo nano /etc/samba/smb.conf
 ```

 There are a few unexpected settings, especially in "Share Definitions" part near the end.
 The *[homes]* section configures each user's home directory, i.e. `/home/<username>`, to be shared in read-only mode.
-According to *[printers]* section, available printers are also accessible for clients in local network.
+According to *[printers]* section, available printers are also accessible in local network.
 Let's remove all shares below "Share Definitions" comment and replace them with our own configuration called *[shared]*.

 ```
 [shared]